RajeshPatadiya/PHP-CodeIgniter-Version-Scanner/README.md

 # codeigniter-version-scanner

+This concept version is outdated.
+The new script is located here: https://github.com/Calico90/codeigniter-version-tester/.

 Purpose of this project is to make a scanner that can detect:

 	- If a website is using CodeIgniter